Warehouse Management

 Picking is a labour-intensive process which can often result in mispicks, leading to costly errors and unhappy customers.

-Mobile barcode scanning significantly improves picking accuracy, helping to reduce errors and costly mistakes.
+Mobile barcode scanning software significantly improves picking accuracy, helping to reduce errors and costly mistakes.
 Barcode scanning software can also help suggest optimal picking routes for each individual warehouse worker.

 This is an example of automated warehouse technology which is becoming increasingly common amongst modern warehouses.
 Warehouses need to consider investing in barcode scanning, otherwise it’s likely they will be left behind when competitors offer faster and more efficient fulfillment.

-4. Increase efficiency with a WMS
+4. Increase efficiency with a WMS or picking and packing software

 For a warehouse to perform at its best, a warehouse management system (WMS) is strongly recommended.
 By using cloud-based warehouse management software, warehouses can benefit from automated workflows, optimised stock control and advanced location management.